ItsMitlit/AntiAdmin/README.md

 ## Donations

-Donations to the project are greatly appreaciated!
+Donations to the project are greatly appreciated!

-By donating you are supporting the Developers and giving them motivation to continue developing the plugin as well as gaining a few new **Previliges**.
+By donating you are supporting the Developers and giving them motivation to continue developing the plugin as well as gaining a few new **Privileges**.

-### Previliges/Perks
+### Privileges/Perks

 * **Early Access** to plugins & updates